SpongeBob SquarePants: Titans of the Tide: Release

 In October 2024, THQ Nordic released a Halloween-themed promotional video on YouTube featuring SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated.
 The video teased an upcoming sequel, showcasing playable versions of SpongeBob and Patrick one of whom appeared in a ghost-like form, hinting at a supernatural theme.
 SpongeBob SquarePants: Titans of the Tide was officially announced in August 2025 by Purple Lamp and THQ Nordic.
-The announcement trailer featured David Hasselhoff who previously appeared in The SpongeBob Squarepants Movie (2004).
+The announcement trailer featured David Hasselhoff, who previously appeared in The SpongeBob SquarePants Movie (2004).
 The game was released for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on November 18, 2025.
+On March 18, 2026, THQ Nordic announced that a Nintendo Switch port of the game would be released on October 13, 2026.

 Reception

-SpongeBob SquarePants: Titans of the Tide received "generally favorable" reviews from critics for the PC and Xbox Series X/S versions, while the PlayStation 5 version received "mixed or average" reviews, according to review aggregator website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 54% of critics.
+SpongeBob SquarePants: Titans of the Tide received "generally favorable" reviews from critics for the Windows and Xbox Series X/S versions, while the PlayStation 5 version received "mixed or average" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 67% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.